 The old covered bridge north of Parkdale on the Woodruff station road was closed Saturday afternoon by order of the county court.
 Damage to the east end of the bridge resulted during the recent wind storm and necessitated the closing of the structure, which has spanned the east fork for half a century.
 The concrete bridge was opened to traffic Wednesday afternoon.
 The covered bridge may be preserved as a foot bridge, commissioners report.

-This week volunteers at Adopt A Dog have selected Filomena as the program’s adoptable pet of the week.
-They describe her as follows:
+This week volunteers at Adopt A Dog have selected Phoebe as the program’s adoptable pet of the week:

 - Dar Williams is concerned with bees, sings about myth and power and likes towns with ‘positive proximity’

 - Expect familiar and new songs from Quarterflash

 - Sounds of Summer series kicks off with the Pat Travers Band July 21